The Generation Phases of Flow Matching: a Denoising Perspective: Introduction

 In this work, we aim to bring new elements of understanding to the behaviour of flow matching by exploiting a denoising perspective.
 To this end, we construct a toolkit of denoisers, which differ in their parametrizations and the weighting schemes applied to their training losses.
 This perspective allows us to directly relate denoising performance to generative performance.
 By leveraging the equivalence between learning the ideal velocity field in flow matching and learning an ideal denoiser at each time step, we use this toolkit to address the following questions:

 To answer these questions, our contributions are: \begin{enumerate} \item We design a \emph{denoising toolkit}, namely, controlled procedures to test the impact of several factors on the performance of flow matching models.
 We show that different denoising losses and parametrizations, though theoretically equivalent if perfectly trained, lead to very different empirical performance, where denoising and generation quality are strongly related. \item We engineer two types of controlled perturbations applied on the generation process: drift- and noise-type perturbations.
 We show that they impact distinct temporal phases of generation.
-We further analyze these generation stages by exhibiting a discrepancy between the spatial regularities of target and learned velocity fields, \emph{at early times}. \item We exploit the generality of the denoising framework, that allows building new models in a principled manner, with similar generation \changes{quality (FID-wise)} but different generation behaviours.
+We further analyze these generation stages by exhibiting a discrepancy between the spatial regularities of target and learned velocity fields, \emph{at early times}. \item We exploit the generality of the denoising framework, that allows building new models in a principled manner, with similar generation performance but different generation behaviours.
 We highlight the importance \emph{of the intermediate stage} for generation by learned models, a stage that is not revealed by the closed-form optimal velocity. \end{enumerate}

-The structure of the paper is the following: \Cref{sec:prelim} provides an introduction to flow matching; \Cref{sec:den_flow} lays down the theoretical equivalence between flow matching and denoising; \changes{\Cref{sec:related_works} is dedicated to related works. \Cref{sec:expes_equivalence} provides an empirical probe of the theoretical equivalence between denoising and generation.} \Cref{sec:expes_perturb} leverages our framework to design relevant modifications of the generative process.
+The structure of the paper is the following: \Cref{sec:prelim} provides an introduction to flow matching and related works; \Cref{sec:den_flow} lays down the theoretical equivalence between flow matching and denoising, which \Cref{sec:expes_equivalence} empirically attests. \Cref{sec:expes_perturb} leverages our framework to design relevant modifications of the generative process.
 Finally, \Cref{sec:expes_phases} provides new insights on the phases of generation and their nature.